 HCNNG is an algorithm taken from Hierarchical Clustering-Based Graphs for Large Scale Approximate Nearest Neighbor Search by Munoz et al. and original implemented in this repository.
 Roughly, it builds a tree by recursively partitioning the data using random partitions until it reaches a leaf size of at most 1000 points, and then builds a bounded-degree MST with the points in each leaf.
 The edges from the MST are used as the edges in the graph.
 The algorithm repeats this process a total of $L$ times and merges the edges into the graph on each iteration.
 Its parameters are as follows:

-2. num_clusters (long): the number of cluster trees.
+): the number of cluster trees.long

-A commandline with suggested parameters for HCNNG for the BIGANN-100K dataset is as follows:
+): the leaf size of each cluster tree.A commandline with suggested parameters for HCNNG for the BIGANN-100K dataset is as follows:

 cd HCNNG